Following is a quick excerpt of a “typical” day in the life of a management/strategy consultant on a project with heavy client interaction.

 5:30pm – receive large email attachment from client team.
 It’s new employee performance data gathered from this quarter.
 They wanted to share the latest with me so it can reflect in the model we’ve built.
 I look through the data – it’s a mess.
 Quarter of employees are missing from the sheet, data is improperly formatted and different attributes are combined in one cell.
 This is going to take hours to clean-up with a variety of Excel functions.
 I resolve to work on it later tonight and tomorrow.

 6pm – manager packs up and suggests we go home early.
 It’s been a long but successful day – plus tomorrow, we have a busy schedule packed with client interviews (we’re trying to gather more qualitative insights to further reinforce the data findings).

 6:15pm – we all pile into a taxi back for the hotel.
 Two associates are on the phone with significant others.
 Manager is having a catch-up call with our partner.
 I put on my iPod, and plan out my night – which will include the gym, room service dinner, and several hours spent cleaning and incorporating the new data in time for tomorrow.

 Think this could be or will be you soon?
 Want to knock it out of the park?
-We help you prepare to hit the ground running in our 3 Month Mastery resource.
+Contact us to learn what it takes to excel.
 Learn about the skills you need to succeed and shine as well as tips and tricks to ace your first 3 months of your career as a management consultant.